logoPROFESSIONAL VERSION

 Enterotoxemia in Sheep

-This feed-related malady causes almost sudden death in sheep due to a toxin produced by Clostridium perfringens type D and sometimes type C. The organism appears to be widespread in nature.
-Under conditions of high carbohydrate consumption or high intake of immature succulent forage, the causative bacteria multiply rapidly and produce an ε toxin that increases intestinal permeability.
-Thus, diets with >20% highly fermentable carbohydrate should be fed with caution.
-Protection of lambs is possible by vaccinating twice at least 10 days apart with C perfringens type D toxoid or by administering antitoxin at birth. ( See also Enterotoxemias in Animals.)
+Enterotoxemia is a feed-related malady that causes almost sudden death in sheep due to a toxin produced byClostridium perfringens type D and sometimes type C. The organism appears to be widespread in nature, typically residing in the soil.
+Under conditions of high carbohydrate consumption or high intake of immature succulent forage, the causative bacteria multiply rapidly and produce an epsilon toxin that increases intestinal permeability.
+Thus, diets with > 20% highly fermentable carbohydrate should be fed with caution.

 White Muscle Disease in Sheep

-White muscle disease is caused by low levels of selenium and possibly vitamin E. Signs include stiffness (especially in the hindquarters), tucked-up rear flanks, arched backs, pneumonia, and acute death.
-On necropsy, white striations are found in cardiac, diaphragmatic, and skeletal muscles.
-Levels of AST and lactic dehydrogenase are increased, indicating muscle damage.
-Blood levels of the selenium-containing glutathione peroxidase are reduced.
-Although several feedstuffs are fairly rich in selenium and vitamin E, it may be a good management practice in deficient areas to inject lambs shortly after birth with a preparation of vitamin E and selenium designed for parenteral use.
-The use of a selenium and/or vitamin E supplemented trace mineral mixture (up to 90 ppm) as the only source of salt fed may be useful as a preventive measure. ( See also Nutritional Myopathies in Ruminants and Pigs.)
+Although several feedstuffs are fairly rich in selenium and vitamin E, it may be good management practice in deficient areas to inject lambs shortly after birth with a solution of vitamin E and selenium designed for parenteral use.
+The use of a selenium and/or vitamin E supplemented trace mineral mixture (up to 90 ppm, as legally mandated in the US) as the only source of salt fed may be useful as a preventive measure.
+(See also Nutritional Myopathies in Ruminants and Pigs.)

 quizzes_lightbulb_red